It’s digital detox time!

-Here are 3 quick and easy ways to start your detox.
+Here are 3 quick and easy ways to start your Digital Detox.

-- Next time you want to text a good friend with an update, call them instead.
+- Next time you want to text a good friend with an update, call them instead (preferably from a landline)

 - Remove all digital devices from the bedroom.
 No iPads, no phones, and no laptops.
 Commit to using the bedroom for two things – sleep and sex.

-By taking a break from the chaotic digital world, you’ll be left with more time to smile, more time to breath in fresh air, and more time to connect with the people you care about.
+By taking a break from the noisy digital world, you’ll be left with more time for yourself, more time to breath in fresh air, and more time to connect with the people you care about.